 "The interior is trimmed with light wood strips nailed to small, porous terra-cotta blocks, which are set into the forms at the proper points before the forms are filled with the concrete."

+Frank Lloyd Wright fully believed that his design could stand on its own.
 "As an added grace in summer foliage and flowers are arranged for as a decorative feature of the design, the only ornamentation.
 In winter the building is well proportioned and complete without them."